eh-sora99/the-eh-sora-lenovo-thinkpad-x250/Hyprland/Hyprland_To-Do_List.md

 - Getting EWW to work with Hyprland
 - Getting all the keybinds I want to working
 - Getting Waybar to show both batteries
+- Clean up the Hyprland_To-Do_List.md file
+- Fix the thearmals of the system
+- Organize the GitHub repo better

 ## Notes and commands